 When you first select the icon, the schools on the dashboard will be sorted from highest to lowest value ().
 If you select it again, schools will be sorted from lowest to highest value ().
 Select the icon once more to stop sorting the dashboard by that metric; the icon will change back to the down and up arrows .

 You can use the drop-down list at the top of the page to filter the list of students by student demographics.
 In the drop-down list, you will see categories, and you can choose an item under any of those demographic categories.
 In the example below, the administrator is choosing to filter to 2nd grade.

 If you want to go back to the data for all students, select the x next to the selected filter.

 Students' demographic information must be set in your Renaissance software to be available in Renaissance Analytics.
 If your school uses CDI, set grade, gender, ethnicity, and characteristics in the source database.
 If your school does not use CDI, grade, gender, and ethnicity are set when you add or edit students or import student data in Renaissance; characteristics may be set separately in Renaissance software.

 Filters also allow you to focus on schools at specific levels or in a specific region.
-If you need to configure your schools to assign levels and regions, see the Data Configuration Settings.
+If you need to configure your schools to assign levels and regions, see the settings.

 Opening a School Profile

 Select a school's name to go to the School Profile Dashboard for that school, which will show you tiles for each of the applicable metrics at the school and will allow you to explore the data further.
 For more information, see District and School Profiles.
 Note: You can only open school profiles for schools that you have access to.